Haimasker/SplayTree/README.md

 * find(vertex, x) - trying to find node with value `x` beginning from given node `vertex` (as in simple BST). <br>
 Then runs `splay` of it's result.
 If there is no node with value `x` in the tree then runs `splay` from node with closest value to `x` (leaf-node that was last during find process)

-* split(vertex x) - splits given by pointer `vertex` tree into two: in first all values are less than `x`, in second one all values are bigger or equal
+* split(vertex, x) - splits given by pointer `vertex` tree into two: in first all values are less than `x`, in second one all values are bigger or equal

 * insert(vertex, x) - splits given by pointer `vertex` tree by value `x`.
 Then first subtree becomes left child and second subtree becomes right child of new node